What is the Pupil Premium?

 The school will next review the Pupil Premium Strategy in July 2020.

 The government believes that headteachers and school leaders should decide how to use the Pupil Premium.
 They are held accountable for the decisions they make through:

 - The performance Tables which show the performance of disadvantaged pupils compared with their peers.

 - The Ofsted Inspection Framework, under which inspectors focus on the attainment of pupil groups, and in-particular those who attract the Pupil Premium.

 - The reports for parents that schools have to publish online.

 The link below provides:

-- A statement showing the way in which we will be using the funding during the 2018/2019 academic year.
+- A statement showing the way in which we will be using the funding during the 2019/2020 academic year and onwards.